My latest posts can be found here:

 obviously correct option.

-Writing a thesis is a skill on its own, additional to doing the work, and presenting the work.
+Writing a thesis is a skill all of its own, additional to doing the actual work, and additional to presenting the work.
 It's important that you learn this skill as early as you possibly can.

-You can only learn the skill of writing by practising it.
-You need to write, write, write.
-Write thesis-type presentations of trivial results, and be prepared to throw it away.
+And it's very definitely a skill, and skills can only ever be acquired by practising them.
+This is no different.
+You need to write, write, write, and write some more.
+You need to write thesis-type presentations of trivial results, and be prepared to throw it away.
 What you've written is not valuable, the fact that you've written it is what matters.

-So writing up results that don't matter and getting into the style means that later, when you're panicking about getting it all finished, you can concentrate on the content.
+Writing up results that don't matter and getting into the style means that later, when you're desperately panicking about getting everything finished, you can concentrate on the content.